patrickbwarren/transam-triton/EMULATOR.md

 The two stop bits are handled in software by doubling the delay since there is no need to write out two successive `00` bytes to port 6 (this has the potential to fool an emulation which is tracking port writes!).
-Also port 6 is initialised to `00` during startup (monitor code at `007D`).
+Also port 6 is initialised to `00` during startup (Monitor code at `007D`).

 An example output is captured below in the emulator, where the right